Compound Pharmacy Investigations

 Government Lawyers Are Now Second-Guessing Medical Decisions

-Everyone knows the classic health care fraud scenarios.
+Everyone knows the classic healthcare fraud scenarios.
 The cases that have made headlines over the years are the ones where medical providers or business owners got into trouble for billing for services not provided, accepting or paying illegal kickbacks to stimulate referral patterns, defrauding Medicare by way of home health or hospice certifications (Form 485), upcoding, or theft of government funds, to name just a few examples.

 While those types continue to exist, the government has conducted a remarkable paradigm switch to add a previously neglected category of enforcement reasoning.
 In essence, when the Attorney General of the United States in late 2017 announced the war against physicians for overprescribing and ordering “too many” opioids, what the government’s underlying message to physicians and pharmacy owners really meant was that FBI investigators will from now on second-guess medical decisions.
 Put differently, the professional judgment of physicians is no longer immune but under scrutiny.
 Medical decisions and medical orders are now subject to government fraud analysis.
 This development must be considered a major departure from traditional enforcement.

 Is the government criminalizing medical malpractice?
-Those operating in the health care space have heard of—or even experienced— recent opioid prosecutions, investigations of laboratories, enforcement actions against compound pharmacies, and ZPIC audits of PGX providers.
+Those operating in the healthcare space have heard of—or even experienced— recent opioid prosecutions, investigations of laboratories, enforcement actions against compound pharmacies, and ZPIC audits of PGX providers.
 At its core, all of these cases share that the government questions the need for compound, opioids, urine drug testing etc. In fact, the government takes the position that referrals made and services provided are outside the ordinary course of medicine, thus constitute medically unnecessary billing and are therefore subject to criminal prosecutions.

 These prosecutions have been based on two federal statutes for the most part.
 Under 18 U.S.C.
-1347, which is the general health care fraud statute, it is a crime, punishable by up to 10 years, to knowingly or willfully pursue or attempt to execute a scheme designed to defraud a health care program.
+1347, which is the general healthcare fraud statute, it is a crime, punishable by up to 10 years, to knowingly or willfully pursue or attempt to execute a scheme designed to defraud a healthcare program.
 Notably, 21 U.S.C.
 841 serves as the statutory basis to prosecute physicians and pharmacists for unlawfully distributing controlled substances such as opioids.
-Both statutes are frequently applied as so-called federal criminal health care fraud conspiracies pursuant to 21 U.S.C.
+Both statutes are frequently applied as so-called federal criminal healthcare fraud conspiracies pursuant to 21 U.S.C.
 846 and 18 U.S.C.
 371.

-What Are the Signs of an Investigation?
+What Are the Signs of a Compounding Pharmacy Investigation?

-When health care clients call Oberheiden P.C. and seek help to avoid or defend an indictment, one of the first questions in the free consultation that comes up is whether there have been any signs of an investigation.
+When healthcare clients call Oberheiden P.C. and seek help to avoid or defend an indictment, one of the first questions in the free consultation that comes up is whether there have been any signs of an investigation.
 Strikingly, almost every client denies having encountered anything unusual.
 Quickly, however, during the course of the representation, that answer is rebutted by finding unsuspiciously looking audit requests, educational letters from government intermediaries, or otherwise neglected and dramatically underestimated early signs of a fraud and abuse allegation.